iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

   - `startEcsServiceMgr` (`-Dconfiguration.testApp.startEcsServiceMgr=...`, default `true`) if `platformDir` is given, try to start the combined ECS-Runtime/service manager (transport adjusted to the `brokerPort`).
   - `deploymentPlan` (`-Dconfiguration.testApp.deploymentPlan=...`, default `""`) if `testCmd` and `platformDir` are set, defines a deployment plan to be started with the platform around the test, resource in deployment plan must be `deploymentResource`
   - `deploymentResource` (`-Dconfiguration.testApp.deploymentResource=...`, default `local`) the resource to be used in `deploymentPlan`
+  - `mgtUiSetupFileTemplate` (`-Dconfiguration.testApp.mgtUiSetupFileTemplate=...`, default `""`) the template on how to derive the management UI setup JSON file
+  - `mgtUiSetupFile` (`-Dconfiguration.testApp.mgtUiSetupFileTemplate=...`, default `""`) the management UI setup JSON file for an angular test based on runtime information of a started platform, requires `platformDir`, `mgtUiSetupFileTemplate` and `mgtUiSetupFile` set
     - `befores` (`-Dconfiguration.testApp.befores=...`, default `""`) specifies additional processes to be started before the test and to be stopped afterwards
     - `description` the description of the process
     - `cmd` the command to be executed
     - `cmdAsScript` optional flag whether `cmd` is a script (automatically set `true` for `ant`, `mvn` or `npm` or `ng`, default `false`)